pingcap/docs-cn/tidb-lightning/tidb-lightning-requirements.md

 > **Note**:
 >
 > When data to be imported is large, one parallel import may consume about 2 GiB memory.
 In this case, the total memory usage can be `region-concurrency` x 2 GiB. `region-concurrency` is the same as the number of logical CPUs.
-If the memory size (GiB) is less than twice of the CPU or OOM ocurs during the import, you can decrease `region-concurrency` to address OOM.
+If the memory size (GiB) is less than twice of the CPU or OOM occurs during the import, you can decrease `region-concurrency` to address OOM.

-- TiDB-backend: In this mode, the performance bottlneck lies in TiDB.
+- TiDB-backend: In this mode, the performance bottleneck lies in TiDB.
 It is recommended that you allocate 4-core CPU and 8 GiB memory for TiDB Lightning.
 If the TiDB cluster does not reach the write threshold in an import, you can increase `region-concurrency`.
 - Importer-backend: In this mode, resource consumption is nearly the same as that in Local-backend.
 Importer-backend is not recommended and you are advised to use Local-backend if you have no particular requirements.

 **Storage space**: The `sorted-kv-dir` configuration item specifies the temporary storage directory for the sorted key-value files.
-The directory must be empty, and the storage space must be enough to store the largest single table from the data source.
+The directory must be empty, and the storage space must be greater than the size of the dataset to be imported.
 For better import performance, it is recommended to use a directory different from `data-source-dir` and use flash storage and exclusive I/O for the directory.